 E73 Error Code

-What It Means: Dryer temperature sensor fault.
+What It Means: The dryer temperature sensor is faulty (shorted or open).

 E74 Error Code